tpm2-software/tpm2-tools/man/tpm2_getekcertificate.1.md

   * **-E**, **\--ec-cert**=_EC\_CERT\_FILE_:

-    Specifies the file used to save the Endorsement Credentials retrieved from the TPM manufacturer provisioning server.
+    Specifies the file used to save the Endorsement key certificate retrieved from the TPM manufacturer provisioning server.
 Defaults to stdout if not specified.